life and works

 David Hume, Essays on Philosophy.

-heroic pastoral, work destined to celebrate the Peace of
+heroic pastoral, a work to celebrate the Peace of Aix-la-Chapelle.

 July, Rameau's Letter to M. de Ste Albine

-Rameau gives the Academy of Sciences his Mémoire
+Rameau gave to the Academy of Sciences his Mémoire

 où l'on expose les fondements d'un système de Musique théorique